davefoxy/ListPaginator/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
 The demo application shows usage for both Combine/SwiftUI and UIKit-based applications.

+## TODOs

+- [ ] Add support for cursor-based endpoints.
+Not a difficult task but proving a little hard to maintain an easy-to-understand and integrate API with both `String?` and `Int` typed inputs 🤔s

 ## Installation